sassoftware/viya4-monitoring-kubernetes/monitoring/samples/tls/README.md

 * kubernetes.io/tls secret - `grafana-ingress-tls-secret`

 Generating these certificates is outside the scope of this example.
-However, you can use the process documented in "Configure NGINX Ingress TLS for SAS Applications" in SAS Viya Administation documentation and specify the `monitoring` namespace.
+However, you can use the process documented in "Configure NGINX Ingress TLS for SAS Applications" in SAS Viya Administration documentation and specify the `monitoring` namespace.

 For in-cluster (east-west traffic) TLS for monitoring components,
 [cert-manager](https://cert-manager.io/) populates these secrets that contain pod certificates.
 Existing secrets are not overwritten,